ossd-s25/project-evaluation/hftransformers_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__
+Not so friendly, because some knowledge in the implementation of Machine Learning models is a must for contributing to this projects.

 __Do the maintainers respond helpfully to questions in issues?__
+Yes they do.
+Most issues have very helpful and detailed responses.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+I believe the people are quite friendly, because the issues from beginners are resolved with patience and detailed explanations.

 __Do pull requests get reviewed?__
+Yes they do.

 __Do maintainers thank people for their contributions?__
+Sometimes they do (if the PRs are helpful and get merged, or, the responses are issues are useful).

 __Are there special skills required to contribute to the project?
 If so, what are they?__
+The 2 skills required to contribute to the project are: Python programming and knowledge in ML implementation.
+Some knowledge in GPU acceleration is preferred.

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__
+Preferrably the contributors should have access to some computing resources (i.e., GPUs with adequate VRAM) because they need to test their contributions, which often involves running a large ML model.